 Authentic Chinese Food - Mandarin Cuisine

-Being the cultural center of China, Mandarin cookery combines influences all the opposite Chinese provinces in their own individual style.
-Colorful vegetables are married with mild spices and contrasting flavors and textures such as sweet and sour or crisp and smooth are combined to create a marvelous mix of colors and scents.
+Being the cultural center of China, Mandarin cookery combines influences from all the opposite Chinese provinces in their own individual style.
+Colorful vegetables are married with mild spices and contrasting flavors and textures such as sweet and sour or crisp and smooth are combined to produce a marvelous mix of colors and scents.